hcmarque/AzureOpenAI/README.md

 * As soon as you have your Azure OpenAI created, please create an instance of Azure OpenAI clicking on Create

-* On Create Azure OpenAI:
+* Create Azure OpenAI:
    - Select the Subscription
    - Resorce Group: Create new OR use any another already created, in this case, a OpenAI Resorce Group was created.
    - Region: In this exemple, a Esat US was selected, there are other 2 options: South Central US or West Europe.
 Feel free to pickup the one that is aligned with your region.
    - Provide a name for the Instance, in this example, the OpenAI-Github was used.
    - Pricing Tier: Standard S0
    - Click in Review + Create and create your instance

 ![Recording 2023-02-10 at 09 21 21](https://user-images.githubusercontent.com/13455341/218114836-c98d89d9-0923-47c9-9856-da479322aca4.gif)